TheAIBot/NotSureYet/Optimizations/LearnToOptimize.md

 ## How can i make it faster?
 When you know where and why the code it slow you will usually also know how to make it faster.
 Algorithm has a shit time complexity? replace it with another algorithm.
 Don't know of a better algorithm?
 Make your own or google your way to one.
 Data access is shit because the data structures are shit? replace them with better ones that makes data access more sequential or at the very least utilizes the cache better.

 I don't think there is a much better answer to this.
 How to optimize depend a lot on the code and how it's used.
 If you want to be better at optimizing then you need to know more about 3 things.
-Algorithms, data structures and the CPU.
+Algorithms, data structures and the internal working of the CPU.

 ### Clean code
 Clean/Readable code actually go a long way with optimized code.
-My own experience is that optimizing code usually makes the code cleaner and simpler.
+My own experience is that optimizing code usually makes the code cleaner and simpler(not always the case ofc).
 In many cases optimizations remove the cruft and unessesary code that didn't need to be there anyway.
 Optimized code also tends to reduce the number of branches in code, or reorder them in such a way that they are easier to reason with.
 If you don't know how to optimize something then try making the code simpler to begin with.
 The increased understand of the code after doing so can give good ideas about optimizations.

 ### Tests